 Join the University of Arizona Centers for East Asian Studies, Latin American Studies, and Middle Eastern Studies for our Reading the World book group.
 Inspired by Freire’s words, we aim to create a space dedicated to educators discussing authentic and engaging global literature for elementary, middle, and high school classrooms.
 We welcome in-service and pre-service teachers, educational aides, administrators, and librarians.

-If you love the book and want to use it in your classroom, The Center for East Asian Studies has a book set of 25 copies available to borrow through their Lending Library.
-For more information, contact Lucy (Xi) Lin at firstname.lastname@example.org.
+If you love the book and want to use it in your classroom, The Center for Latin American Studies has a book set of 25 copies available to borrow through our Lending Library.
+Email firstname.lastname@example.org for more details.

 For questions, please contact Katrina Dillon at email@example.com